jzweifel/hyrule-infra/README.md

 ### Cluster layout

 Below is a a high level look at the layout of how my directory structure with Flux works.
-In this brief example you are able to see that `pihole` will not be able to run until `nfs-subdir-external-provisioner`, `external-secrets-stores` and  `ingress-nginx` are running.
+In this brief example you are able to see that `pihole` will not be able to run until `longhorn`, `external-secrets-stores` and  `ingress-nginx` are running.
 It also shows that the `ClusterSecretStore` custom resource depends on the `external-secrets` Helm chart.
 This is needed because `external-secrets` installs the `ClusterSecretStore` custom resource definition in the Helm chart.

 ```python
 # Key: <kind> :: <metadata.name>